 Between each song I included a few sentences to introduce each song.
 I was very careful not to say something stupid or disrespectful.
 But to be honest, I caught myself saying few times stuff as: “Well, I saw Sólstafir few months ago…” or “So, I went to see Skyharbor, in this small club in Prague”.
 But they reacted positively to my stories and even laughed at my jokes.
 I was even assured by the manager from SONS, I should not worry about it.
 It was really friendly evening and we got to the end, with one song from Interstellar soundtrack very fast.

 Was it all worth it?

 It assured me, it was all worth it.
-We are getting lost in our busy lives and forgetting about beauties in life.
+We are getting lost in our busy lives and forgetting about pleasures of life.
 Be supportive and enjoy beautiful music.

 Next session will be organized next week on 26th of July in Prague.
 What next?
 I will try to bring a proper photographer, if all participants would agree.
-I am also thinking about finding even better environment with cooler sound.
-Naturally more great songs.
+I am also thinking about finding an even better environment with a better technical quality and naturally more great songs.
 But eventually, we can arrange group visit of some live show.
-Sólstafir or Anathema in Prague this fall…why not!
+Sólstafir or Anathema in Prague this Fall…why not!